 Within months of the 2020 Castle Fire, the NPS and its partners finalized a preliminary Burned Area Emergency Response (BAER) assessment (NPS 2020), indicating that high burn severity and sequoia mortality in the Board Camp, Homers Nose, and Dillonwood Groves may lead to regeneration failure (NPS 2020).
-Similarly, the BAER assessment for the KNP Fire, which was completed

-November 5, 2021, found that three additional groves (Redwood Mountain, Suwanee, and New Oriole Lake) and one modeled habitat corridor for fisher (within proposed critical habitat) had burned at high severity (NPS 2021; Meyer et al. 2022).
+Similarly, the BAER assessment for the KNP Fire, which was completed November 5, 2021, found that three additional groves (Redwood Mountain, Suwanee, and New Oriole Lake) and one modeled habitat corridor for fisher (within proposed critical habitat) had burned at high severity (NPS 2021; Meyer et al. 2022).
 Like those that burned during the Castle Fire, these areas had also suffered extensive sequoia and mixed conifer mortality, and data indicated they were likewise vulnerable to regeneration failure (NPS 2021).

-Beginning in fall of 2021, one-year post-Castle Fire, the NPS began to build upon these initial assessments by quantifying the remaining number of living giant sequoias and estimating the number and spatial variability of sequoia seedling regeneration within the groves.
+Beginning in fall of 2021, one-year post-Castle Fire, the NPS began to build upon these initial assessments by quantifying the remaining number of living giant sequoias and estimating the number and spatial variability of sequoia seedling regeneration within the vulnerable groves.
 Initial findings from these assessments, which are described further below, suggested that not only was there a need to survey seedlings in a statistically rigorous sample, but also that the measured densities needed to be evaluated against previous observations from fires that, unlike the Castle and KNP wildfires, burned within the range of natural variation for fire severity patch size.
 The United States Geological Survey (USGS) conducted just such an analysis in 2022 and 2023 (Stephenson et al. 2023 in preparation).

-As of May 2023, field assessments as described above have been completed in two of the six groves considered for action within this plan, and surveys are underway in another two groves (see Chapter 2).
+As of May 2023, field assessments as described above have been completed in two of the six groves considered for action within this plan, and surveys are underway in another two groves (see).
 Through these assessments, the NPS and its partners found large contiguous areas with few to no living giant sequoias (the largest patch in Board Camp is 26.6 acres and the largest in Redwood Mountain is 270.6 acres).
-In addition, the USGS and NPS found that the mean density of first or second year giant sequoia seedling regeneration within the entire groves considered for replanting are far lower than densities observed following other wildfires (Soderberg et al. 2023 in review; Stephenson et al. 2023 in preparation).
-As described above in Giant Seguoia Ecology, giant sequoias produce tens of thousands of seedlings after a fire, and only a handful of these achieve large (monarch) sizes over 4' in diameter.
-While seedling density in these six groves and adjacent fisher habitat varies (Soderberg et al. 2023 in review), it is nowhere near the documented mean of 62,031 sequoia seedlings per acre the first year after fire and 14,112 sequoia seedlings per acre the second year after fire measured in typical post-fire plots (Stephenson et al. 2023 in preparation).
-In fact, the NPS and partners completed field surveys of sequoia seedlings in 2022 of Redwood Mountain Grove (high severity fire effects areas only), Board Camp Grove (sampled entire grove), New Oriole Lake Grove (sampled the entire grove), and Suwanee Grove (sampled the entire grove) and found the following densities of seguoia seedlings:5
+In addition, the USGS and NPS found that the mean density of first- or second-year giant seguoia seedling regeneration within the areas considered for replanting are far lower than densities observed following other wildfires or prescribed fires (Soderberg et al. 2023 in review;7 Stephenson et al. 2023 in preparation).
+As described above in Giant Sequoia Ecology, giant sequoias produce tens of thousands of seedlings after a fire, and only a handful of these achieve large sizes over 4' in diameter.
+While seedling density in these six groves and adjacent fisher habitat varies (Soderberg et al. 2023 in review), it is nowhere near the documented mean of 62,031 sequoia seedlings per acre the first year after fire and Bayesian estimated mean of 16,011 95% credible interval (CI) 5739-73,254 (14,112 sample mean) of sequoia seedlings per acre the second year after fire measured in typical post-fire plots (Stephenson et al. 2023 in preparation).
+In fact, the NPS and partners completed field surveys of seguoia seedlings in 2022 of Redwood Mountain Grove (high severity fire effects areas only), Board Camp Grove (sampled entire grove),